mlswg/mls-protocol/draft-ietf-mls-protocol.md

     return [sibling(y, n) for y in d]

-# Frontier is is the list of full subtrees, from left to right.
+# Frontier is the list of full subtrees, from left to right.
 A
-# balance binary tree with n leaves has a full subtree for every
+# balanced binary tree with n leaves has a full subtree for every
 # power of two where n has a bit set, with the largest subtrees
 # furthest to the left.
 For example, a tree with 11 leaves has full
 # subtrees of size 8, 2, and 1.